Essential Tornado Safety Tips for Homeowners

 - Insulate yourself with pillows, blankets, heavy coats, or any other materials that will shield you from flying debris

-As we said earlier, these steps won't tornado-proof your home, but they will make you and your family more safe during a storm.
+As we said earlier, these steps won't tornado-proof your home, but they will make you and your family safer during a storm.
 Continue researching to develop a disaster plan with your family--and above all, stay safe!